bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Custom Files
 -------------

-A *Custom Files* section is a section where a user can upload custom .JAR files and other files that may be required for the module to function correctly.
+A *Custom Files* section is a section where a user can upload custom JAR files and other files that may be required for the module to function correctly.

 .. figure:: _static/CustomFilesList.png